 In 2018, Freddy Bernal was appointed the “Protector of Táchira” by Venezuelan President Nicolás Maduro, granting him power over military, social and economic policies in the state.
-Bernal has been involved with the promotion and training of colectivos since his time as mayor of Caracas (2000-2008), and is believed to be the political godfather of the CSF.
+Bernal has been involved with the promotion and training of colectivos since his time as mayor of Caracas (2000-2008), and is believed to have been the political godfather of the CSF.

-The CSF’s chain of command is blurred, owing to its hybrid civil, political, and armed character.
-The group takes its political line from the government and local leaders of the ruling United Socialist Party of Venezuela (Partido Socialista Unido de Venezuela – PSUV).
+The CSF’s chain of command was blurred, owing to its hybrid civil, political, and armed character.
+The group took its political line from the government and local leaders of the ruling United Socialist Party of Venezuela (Partido Socialista Unido de Venezuela – PSUV).
 It is unclear whether Bernal plays a direct leadership role in the CSF, but it is evident that they respond to his interests and strategies.
 InSight Crime investigations in Táchira report that mobilizing the group has been a part of his plans for the region, and there is evidence of close collusion between the CSF and the local security forces that Bernal commands in his role as protector.
-Furthermore, Bernal has publicly met with and offered support to the region’s colectivos.
+Furthermore, Bernal publicly met with and offered support to the region’s colectivos.
 William Gómez, mayor of Bolívar municipality and Jhon Carrillo, mayor of Pedro María Ureña, have been identified by locals as leaders of the CSF, and the group has been seen using mayors’ offices as operational hubs.

 Allies and Enemies

-The CSF collaborates with security forces to ensure control of Táchira.
+The CSF collaborated with security forces to ensure control of Táchira.
 In May 2020, Bernal announced the deployment of 3,000 members of different Venezuelan security forces to the border between Colombia and Venezuela to control migratory flows.
-Evidence suggests that the CSF coordinates actions with the Bolivarian National Guard (Guardia Nacional Bolivariana – GNB) and the police special actions forces (Fuerzas de Acciones Especiales – FAES), whose current leader, Miguel Domínguez, was Bernal’s bodyguard and right-hand man for several years.
+Evidence suggests that the CSF coordinated actions with the Bolivarian National Guard (Guardia Nacional Bolivariana – GNB) and the police special actions forces (Fuerzas de Acciones Especiales – FAES), whose current leader, Miguel Domínguez, was Bernal’s bodyguard and right-hand man for several years.

-The National Liberation Army (Ejército de Liberación Nacional – ELN) a Colombian guerrilla group operating in Venezuela, is a strategic ally of the CSF and has collaborated with the group to repress political protests and impose social control.
+The National Liberation Army (Ejército de Liberación Nacional – ELN) a Colombian guerrilla group operating in Venezuela, was a strategic ally of the CSF and collaborated with the group to repress political protests and impose social control.
 According to local residents and officials consulted by InSight Crime in the Bolívar municipality, ELN members have participated in the distribution of CLAP food boxes and may have organized street cleaning days and deliveries of presents to children, alongside members of the CSF.

 There is even evidence of coordinated military action between state security forces, the ELN and the CSF.
 In mid-February 2020, Venezuelan security forces began a series of operations intended to expel Los Rastrojos, a Colombian criminal group, from the border area, especially from the Puerto Santander-Boca de Grita corridor.
 The ELN and colectivos led by Freddy Bernal participated in these operations, with the ELN providing the bulk of military force and the CSF providing local backup.